naoba/yii2/Readme.md

   <h2> <u>DOCKER IMAGE</u> </h2>

-  Project Not Compleate Don't use it
+  !!Project Not Compleate Don't use it

     apa_php:
             php apache with composer: